seshadri-05/seshadri-05.github.io/content/posts/Random_Thoughts_Pt.1.md

 There's a life where I'm a music teacher in a sleepy Midwest town, and I spend evenings tuning pianos and playing Chopin for the moonlight that spills in through my windows.
 The students come and go, but I remember their names.
 I know the ones who cry when their fingers can't find the notes.
 I remind them that's a part of learning that feeling.

 Another life: I am in New York.
 A freelance writer living off late night Chinese takeout and unpaid invoices, but God, I write things that matter.
 I write about lonliness and lust and the sound of trains at 2 a.m.
 I write about the way strangers meet eyes and how some silences hold more weight than full conversations.
 Maybe no one reads me.
 Maybe the right person does.

+Dreamed my house was on fire and the only thing I saved was a photograph of us together.